Temperance Temple (Chicago): History

 The heavy yearly ground rental —US$40,000— was each year the first financial obligation to be met from Temple rental receipts.
 Carse, a member of the board of trustees and president of the Central WCTU of Chicago, was the chief promoter of plans for its ownership by the WCTU.
-The untiring but vain endeavor of the National WCTU towards such ownershop covered a period of eleven years.
+The untiring but vain endeavor of the National WCTU towards such ownership covered a period of eleven years.
 Willard Hall was the soul of the Temple Building.
 The strength of its appeal to Frances Willard and the active workers of that decade cannot be overestimated.
 Daily, it was the scene of a noontide gospel temperance meeting, which perpetuated the old Farwell Hall daily prayer service of the early years of the Chicago WCTU.

 Following Willard's death in February, 1898, her successor to the presidency of the National WCTU, Lillian M. N. Stevens, with her co-officers and members of the Official Board made every possible effort to carry to successful completion certain plans adopted at the Buffalo, New York, convention in 1897.
 This program featured an endeavor to raise US$300,000 to pay off the purchasers of Temple Trust Bonds, issued by Carse "as an individual for and on behalf of the National WCTU."

 It became necessary to call a meeting of the National Executive Committee to discuss the Temple situation.
 This meeting was held in Chicago, July 15, 1898.
 After two days of discussion, a resolution to be recommended to the national convention was adopted, providing that all effort on the part of the National WCTU to own the Temple Building should be discontinued.
-"While not legally bound," the resolution stated, "we regard it as a sacred trust to puchase before the next convention the US$300,000 worth of Temple Trust Bonds issued by the promoters of The Temple enterprise."
+"While not legally bound," the resolution stated, "we regard it as a sacred trust to purchase before the next convention the US$300,000 worth of Temple Trust Bonds issued by the promoters of The Temple enterprise."
 At the National WCTU convention in Saint Paul, Minnesota, a few months later, after prolonged and dispassionate discussion, these recommendations were adopted and The Temple as an affiliated interest was discontinued.
 Many of the Temple Trust Bonds held by needy individuals were retired, but, much to the regret of the committee in charge, it proved impossible to raise the entire amount of US$300,000.

 The building was demolished in 1926.

 Location

-A valuable lot with a frontage on three streets was locataed at the southwest corner of LaSalle and Monroe streets, in the business portion of Chicago.
+A valuable lot with a frontage on three streets was located at the southwest corner of LaSalle and Monroe streets, in the business portion of Chicago.
 A legal dispute arose between Marshall Field and his business partner, Levi Leiter, who owned property adjoining, and the work planned by Field was abandoned, the lot fenced in for three or four years.
 The Woman's Temperance Building Association secured a 99 year lease of the property from Field.

 The lot measured 166 feet long by 100 feet deep.
 The only way it could be secured was by a lease-hold title.
 The lease, however, was perpetual, and the charge for ground rent, US$35,000 a year, could never be increased.